 Tarzan, the original creation of adventure writer Edgar Rice Burroughs, has become one of the most enduring and iconic cinematic characters.
 Tarzan first appeared in Burroughs’ novel Tarzan of the Apes (1912) and a subsequent twenty-one books.
 The Tarzan cinematic legacy – which is where the character’s real popularity began – started with the silent Tarzan of the Apes (1918) starring Elmo Lincoln and five other silent films.
 The most popular incarnation came with Tarzan the Ape Man (1932) starring Johnny Weissmuller who appeared in a further thirteen Tarzan films throughout the 1930s and 40s.
 It is here that the pidgin English, the cute animal sidekicks, the jungle treehut and the “me Tarzan, You Jane” jokes begin.
 There have been numerous other Tarzan sequels, spinoffs and parodies since.
 (See bottom of page for the other direct adaptations of the Edgar Rice Burroughs book).

 The character of Tarzan was always a product of the late colonial period where Africa was still a mysterious and (in parts) unexplored region, where it was seen that the white men held a natural superiority to the ‘uncivilised’ natives.
 Tarzan embodied the myth of the Noble Savage – a white man caught between living wild and unfettered by civilisation but equally with the superior insight that his birthright brings.
 The popularity of Tarzan has fallen away since the 1970s where the continent became less unexplored than one fractured by poverty and mad dictators, where the image of the Great White Hunter fell into disrepute with the awareness of endangered species and more recently environmental concerns.
 Tarzan has had some difficulty trying to find renewed cinematic interest amid this.
 (Here, for instance, Jane becomes a passionate advocate for endangered species, while the evil Clayton is associated with ‘industry’.
-This also becomes the first Tarzan film to drop the phrase ‘global warming’).
+This also becomes the first Tarzan film to toss in the phrase ‘global warming’).

 This new version of Tarzan comes from a group of German animators.
 Director Reinhard Klooss had been a producer of various German films since the early 1990s and had enjoyed some success earlier with the animated film Impy’s Island (2006) and its two sequels.
 Klooss shot the film in the motion capture process where it was performed by actors in front of a greenscreen in a studio and then transformed into animation in the computers.
 Despite lavishing a more than reasonable budget on it, Tarzan did little box-office around the world and was critically savaged.